kubedb/docs/docs/guides/postgres/concepts/branch.md

   - `ready` — true once every member snapshot is `readyToUse`.
   - `members` — one entry per source data volume, ordered by ordinal and aligned to the cloned target volumes, each with `name`, `sourcePVC`, `readyToUse`, `restoreSize`, and `creationTime`.
-- `refreshGeneration` — increments on each scheduled refresh.
+- `refreshGeneration` — `0` for the branch's initial copy, incrementing on each scheduled refresh after that.
-- `lastRefreshTime` — the time of the last refresh **attempt**, whatever its outcome.
+- `lastRefreshTime` — the time of the last **attempt**, whatever its outcome — the initial copy counts as an attempt too.
-- `lastSuccessfulRefreshTime` — the time of the last **successful** refresh.
+- `lastSuccessfulRefreshTime` — the time of the last **successful** run, initial copy included.
 This is how current the branch data is, and it drives the `FRESHNESS` print column.
 - `nextRefreshTime` — the next scheduled refresh, computed from `spec.schedule.cron`.
 Empty for a one-shot branch.
 - `history` — the bounded run history, each entry carrying `at`, `result`, and a `message` for a failed